RenderKit/embree/doc/src/api/rtcNewScene.md

 #### EXIT STATUS

 On success a scene handle is returned.
-On failure `NULL` is returned and an error code is set that can be queried using `rtcDeviceGetError`.
+On failure `NULL` is returned and an error code is set that can be queried using `rtcGetDeviceError`.

 #### SEE ALSO